katxeus/civic-participation-network/README.md

 ## Social Injustice
 A medium to voice social injustice by participating members

-## Voter Registration and Voting
+## Electronic Voting and Registration
-Present the ability to deliberate in civic exercises like voting and election of leaders by participating citizens.
+Present the ability to deliberate in civic exercises like electroniv voting and election of leaders by participating citizens.